Alphington Primary School - Alphington, VIC

 One of the great strengths of this school is the strong partnership between home and school.
 Parents take an active role in many facets of school life including, classroom support, home reading, homework, Parents’ Association, working bees, School Council, and its various sub committees.
 A wide range of fundraising activities including a highly successful annual fete run by parents and heavily supported by the local community unites the community past and present.

-The school site includes flexible classroom areas, library, multipurpose room and art/craft room.
-The playground includes two large grassed playing areas, age-appropriate creative play equipment areas, basketball/netball court, cricket practice net, two flexible ball-sport court areas as well as shaded and passive recreation areas.
+The school site includes flexible classroom areas, library, multipurpose room, music room and art/craft room.
+The playground includes two large grassed playing areas, age-appropriate creative play equipment areas, basketball/netball court, two flexible ball-sport court areas as well as shaded and passive recreation areas.

 Alphington Primary School is a community where diversity is valued and the strengths and talents of students, staff and parents are recognised and respected.